-Our AGM this year was held on Tuesday 13 November 2018.
+Our AGM last year was held on Tuesday 13 November 2018.
 Our speakers were from the ARC Centre in Selsdon.
 Animal welfare, education and respect for their animals are their core values and it was a most interesting presentation.

 In 2014 the AGM was held on Wednesday 12 November at 7.30 pm at Emmanuel Church Hall.
 The first item on the agenda was the presentation of the Queen’s Award for Voluntary Service by a representative of Her Majesty.